Toni Musulin

-Toni Musulin (Тони Мусулин; born 8 June 1970) is a French man of Serb and Croat origin, and a former security van driver for the Loomis security firm.
+Toni Musulin (Тони Мусулин; born 8 June 1970) is a French man of Serb and Croat descent, and a former security van driver for the Loomis security firm.
 He is known for having stolen €11.6 million from the Banque de France while on duty.

 Musulin became a hot topic of conversation on a social networking website, where he was praised for "the heist of the century" and for doing it without resorting to violence or guns.

 Early life

 Toni Musulin was born in Saint-Martin-d'Hères on 8 June 1970 and grew up in Seynod with his brother and sister after his family moved there shortly after his birth.

 His father, Vinko Musulin, is an electrician who emigrated, when he was 22 years old, from Yugoslavia to France in 1965.

 Toni Musulin's first career was as an electrician, like his father.
 At some point he founded a "société civile immobilière" (SCI Jacquemart) through which he bought an apartment building located 16 rue Jacquemart in Romans-sur-Isère in the Drôme department, with the ground floor being rented out as small shop.

 At the end of the 1990s he became a security van driver for Loomis, for which he worked for 10 years, until the theft.
 His mother, also of Serbian origin, had by then divorced his father and was living in New Caledonia with her daughter Laurène.

 Shortly before the theft, he emptied his bank accounts of an amount of €137,000, which was a significant amount for someone being paid €1,700 per month.
 Most of that money was in fact obtained through loans from multiple banks.

 He was 39 years old when the theft occurred.